LIVE IN LOVE

 Of bulk wholefoods in a health fanatics' warehouse.

-There, the boss was pretty good, although, now and then, he could
+There, the boss was pretty good, although, now and then, he

 Suddenly become a monstrously unfair louse.